Shopify/react-native-skia/docs/docs/text/paragraph.md

 ## Hello World

-In the example below, we create a simple paragraph based on a couple of custom fonts.
+In the example below, we create a simple paragraph based on  custom fonts.

 ```tsx twoslash
 import { useMemo } from "react";